 Problems can occur beyond the immediate WAN/WWAN connection that prevent some IP traffic from reaching its destination.
-Normally this kind of problem does not cause the TX54 device to detect that the WAN has failed, because the connection continues to work while the core problem exists somewhere else in the network.
+Normally this kind of problem does not cause the TX64 device to detect that the WAN has failed, because the connection continues to work while the core problem exists somewhere else in the network.

-Using Digi SureLink, you can configure the TX54 device to regularly probe connections through the WAN to determine if the WAN has failed.
+Using Digi SureLink, you can configure the TX64 device to regularly probe connections through the WAN to determine if the WAN has failed.

-■ Enable SureLink.
+Enable SureLink.

 SureLink can be enabled for both IPv4 and IPv6 configurations.
-By default, SureLink is enabled for IPv4 for the preconfigured WAN (WAN1) and WWANs (WWAN1 and, for dual-cellular models, WWAN2).
+By default, SureLink is enabled for IPv4 for the preconfigured WAN (WAN1) and WWANs (WWAN1 and WWAN2).
 It is disabled for IPv6.